sdos/deploy-sdos/README.md

     sudo apt install npm nodejs-legacy screen python3-pip git daemontools pip3 install virtualenv

+We use GNU-screen for running the different services on a dev-VM.
+You can run them any other way you like as well.
+Some info on how screen is used here:

+screen is a window-manager for the shell; it manages multiple shell-windows and keeps running after you disconnect from ssh/tty.

+* we provide a screenrc config file; it shows a window-list with some predefined names.
+These shells are the same; they just have labels.
+* on the first start, run `screen` to start a session; all predefined windows will open.
+* leave screen via `Ctrl + a, d` (press Ctrl & a at the same time, then press d).
+Now you can disconnect ssh
+* re-enter your session later via `screen -r`.
+Make sure you only have one session running; otherwise you might have multiple instances of services running without knowing.
+* switch between the windows in screen via `Ctrl + a, <space>` go to a specific windows (e.g. 0) via `Ctrl + a, 0`
+* create a new window: `Ctrl + a, c`
+* close a window: just `exit` the shell in that window

 start a screen instance and open windows for: SDOS, bluebox, node-red
 ### SDOS-screen: